-Our platform currently accommodates over 100 billion daily ad requests, approximately 500 terabytes of daily data, approximately 250 million daily ad impressions and more than 100 million daily unique sites or apps.
-This gives us scale with publishers and provides access to direct and exclusive supply of premium advertising inventory, which allows for our advertising customers to avoid intermediaries and reduce costs.
-Operating an end-to-end platform enables us to minimize the loss of scale typically seen when two independent platforms are user-syncing with each other.
-This helps us maintain high scalability on buying strategies leveraging audience targeting.
+Our platform currently accommodates over 199 billion daily ad requests and approximately 346 million daily ad impressions.
+These figures reflect daily ad requests and ad impressions accommodated by Nexxen.
+Our significant daily volume of ad requests, data, and ad impressions gives us scale with publishers and provides access to direct and exclusive supply of premium advertising inventory, enabling our advertising customers to avoid intermediaries and reduce costs.
+Operating an end-to-end platform strongly positions the Company to minimize loss of scale typically associated with two independent platforms user-syncing with each other.
+This advantage positions the Company to maintain efficiency and high scalability on buying strategies that leverage audience targeting.

-Robust Data Set Fully Integrated Into and Generated by Our Platform
+Robust Data Set Fully Integrated into and Generated by Our Platform